anaeguiguren/dji_mini_measurement_error/README.md

 -   position: whether Balaena was in the center of the frame (pos\_c) or closer to the edges (pos\_o).

+-   nadir: confirms that the the gimbal pitch during the screenshot was &lt;- 87 degrees (i.e., close to perpendicular)

 <!-- -->